colinleach/r_concepts/concepts/vectors/introduction.md

 ## Arithmetic

 Operations are automatically applied element-wise along the vector.
-The loops, list comprehensions and recursions common in other languages are not needed and (for performance reasons) should be avoided if possible.
+The loops, list comprehensions and recursions common in other languages are not needed and (for performance reasons) should usually be avoided.

 ```R
 2 + 1:3 # c(3, 4, 5)